Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Providing information and training for any employees and volunteers on what they need to do.

-• Making periodic checks that your arrangements and precautions remain adequate.
+• Make periodic checks that your arrangements and precautions remain adequate.

 • Documenting your arrangements and responsibilities for preventing slips and trips, perhaps as part of your health and safety policy.